 To monitor the actual use of the speed log data as attached to the vehicle, a Calculation Window should be opened.
-In this window, select the appropriate vehicle from the dropdown list.
-Then using the Config button to the left of the vehicle dropdown list, access the configuration dialog box shown below.
+In this window, select the appropriate vehicle

-Select the Data Item Text checkbox, highlight the SPEED LOG item and then click the On button.
+Check the Data Item Text box, highlight the SPEED LOG item and then click the On button.
 Exit with OK.
-The speed log data can then be monitored in this Calculation Window, as shown below.
+The speed log data can then be monitored in this Calculation Window.